-Talk 1B- parental and child anxiety.
-This was a very professional and polished talk, done in a confident way by a student who very clearly knew their data and methods like the back of their hands.
-Despite a complicated methodology (a cross-sectional observation study with parent-child pairs, which was analysed using both descriptive behaviour-coding and quantitative rating scales, meaning twice the amount of work as a normal study), it was clearly analysed, giving a modest but relatively unambiguous result.
+Talk 1B, on parental and child anxiety, was professional and polished.
+The student presenting very clearly knew their data and methods like the back of their hands.
+Despite a complicated methodology – which analysed parent-child pairs using both descriptive behaviour-coding and quantitative rating scales, meaning twice the amount of work as a normal study- it was analysed to giving a modest but relatively unambiguous result.

-Talk 2C- food labelling.
-While the actual presentation wasn’t quite as good as 1B, the sheer effort and attention to detail that went into making this study made it impressive.
-(This seemed to be the consensus, as this talk won the award for Best Presentation).
+Talk 2C, on food labelling, didn’t have such as polished presentation as 1B, but the sheer effort and attention to detail that went into making this study was impressive.
+(This seemed to be the consensus, as 2C won the Best presentation award).
 The work involved in designing an entirely new food product just for use in the study, as well as other additions like making the product packaging, and outfitting the testing room with hidden monitoring equipment, hidden scales and secret cameras, showed no detail was spared in trying to capture as much information as possible.
-It also covered an area that’s implicated in both psychological research, health research and media research- for a dissertation project to do something that impressive, it raises the bar for what academia could potentially do in researching this topic.
+It also covered an area that’s implicated in psychological research, health research and media research.
+A dissertation project do ingsomething that impressive, raises the bar for what academia could potentially do in researching this topic.

 Non-significant results was a recurring theme throughout the talks I went to- out of nine presentations, five had no significant support for their hypothesis, and three had partial support for some of their hypotheses.
-This is disappointing in a way, both because it’s always good to see a significant finding, and in many cases I wanted the result to be significant purely because the person presenting had obviously put in so much work and research that it almost seemed cruel for them to not find anything for it.
+This is disappointing in a way.
+In many cases I wanted the result to be significant purely because the person presenting had obviously put in so much work and research that it almost seemed cruel for them to not find anything for it.

 On a more practical note, finding so many non-significant results was also useful for the members of our group who haven’t finished analysing our dissertation data, as today showed that’s its not the end of the world if we don’t get a significant result because a robust thesis can still be made.